If you want to bake something special, German Baumkuchen should be your first choice. Astonish and indulge your guests with this unusual cake!

 The result is absolutely worth it because it not only tastes great, but also looks fantastic on the table, and on the plate.

-German for “tree cake,” Baumkuchen is sometimes also known as pyramid cake, or spit cake.
+German for “tree cake,” Baumkuchen is sometimes also known as pyramid cake, and traditional versions are considered to be a variety of spit cake.
 Baking it requires a special procedure in which each layer of dough is baked one after another, with a layer of jam in between.

 It is important to wait until the previous layer is completely cooked to achieve the unique structure.
 As trees have rings to indicate their age, this cake has tree-like baked layers.